Submit a paper

 The abstracts should be sent in one MS Word file via webform in the Section “Registration”.
 By filling of the form or in covering letter should be indicated following information of speakers: surname, name, additional name, post, postal and email address.

 The Scientific Program Committee will make the selection of papers.
 Only original, unpublished contributions will be considered.
-The conference proceedings will be published containing all conference manuscripts, and will be distributed among the conference participants, leading libraries, and international scientific centers.
+The Workshop proceedings will be published containing all Workshop manuscripts, and will be distributed among the Workshop participants, leading libraries, and international scientific centers.
 The proceedings have official registration of IEEE and of The Library of Congress.

 Guidelines for Oral Presentations